Shovan554/brainwave/docs/index.md

 # Welcome to BrainWave

 BrainWave is an educational social media platform designed for students with shorter attention spans, offering a microlearning experience in a focused and collaborative environment.
-The platform allows users to connect with peers, promote projects and clubs, and learn directly from their own teachers.
+The platform allows users to connect with peers, promote projects and clubs, and learn directly from their teachers.
 A classroom feature will be integrated, enabling users to create classes or groups where they can manage assignments, share study materials, and engage in group chats with the entire class.
 BrainWave filters content to ensure that only educational material is shared, eliminating distractions like reels and non-educational content.

 ## Key Features